Nina Hyde: Career

 Hyde joined Women's Wear Daily as a corset and brassiere editor, guided by the knowledge she had picked up in her role with Maidenform.
 She later worked for the Tobe Report.
 In 1961, she moved to Washington, D.C. with her husband and joined The Washington Daily News, where she was tasked with establishing the fashion page.
 She wrote the column "Hyde & Chic" for the paper, using her own funds to travel abroad to cover European fashion shows.
 When the newspaper closed in 1972, she joined The Washington Post.
-She was fashion editor at the newspaper until her death in 1990, when her position was filled by Cathy Horyn.
-While at the paper, she created a New Years Day list in 1978, which spawned an annual tradition.
-She encouraged Jennifer Brice to enter a modelling contest sponsored by Hecht's department store and introduced her to Oscar de la Renta and Stephen Burrows.
+She was fashion editor at the newspaper until her death in 1990, when her position was filled by Cathy Horyn., She encouraged Jennifer Brice to enter a modelling contest sponsored by Hecht's department store and introduced her to Oscar de la Renta and Stephen Burrows.
 Hyde also worked as a freelancer for National Geographic.

 Hyde was honored with the Eugenia Sheppard Award for fashion writing by the Council of Fashion Designers of America in 1989.
 The following year, she received the first lifetime achievement award granted by the Aldo Awards for coverage of the menswear industry, the Georgetown University Bicentennial Medal and named a Chevalier des Artes et Lettres by the French culture minister in Paris.
 She frequently gave lectures at Duke University, George Washington University, Georgetown University, Howard University and the Metropolitan Museum of Art.
 She was also a board member for Howard University Hospital and the D.C.
 Dance Company and founded what became the Duke Ellington School of the Arts.
 Fellow reporter Bernadine Morris said that Hyde "cover[ed] a fashion event as if it were a war."